Skip to content

 • a suspicious link in the bio

-• a lack of engaging content on their profile
+• a lack of original content on their profile

 • a low amount of followers but following a high amount of people